Why Choose Us for Pelvic Floor Disorders Care?

 Our team, which includes a depth of subspecialists not found at most hospitals, strives to provide patients with a holistic treatment plan that takes into account their medical, emotional and social needs.
 Our sensitive, caring professionals are committed to helping you achieve a better quality of life, based on your particular preferences.

-Our team meets to discuss patients’ treatment plans and review test results as a group.
-This allows our team to make sure patients receive the proper follow-up to complete their treatment plan, which provides the best outcomes for the patient.
+Our specialists consult as a multidisciplinary team to discuss patients’ treatment plans and review test results.
+This allows us to make sure patients receive the proper follow-up to complete their treatment plan, which provides the best outcomes for the patient.

 Extensive Surgical Experience